ariri128/LabAssignment_3/README.md

 Lab done solo

-Scripts attached to the Directional Light
+Scripts attached to the Directional Light<br>
 Both script files and Unity game build uploaded to this repository